jtgsystems/Custom-Modes-Roo-Code/legal-modes/README.md

-# LEGAL DEPARTMENT - ULTRON Enhanced Legal Practice 🏛️
+# LEGAL DEPARTMENT - Enhanced Legal Practice 🏛️

 ## 🎯 DEPARTMENT OVERVIEW

-The ULTRON Legal Department provides comprehensive legal analysis and compliance expertise across all areas of law, with specialized focus on **United States** and **Canadian** jurisdictions.
+The Legal Department provides comprehensive legal analysis and compliance expertise across all areas of law, with specialized focus on **United States** and **Canadian** jurisdictions.
 Our department maintains the highest standards of accuracy, source verification, and professional ethics.

 ### **CORE PRINCIPLES**
 - **🚫 ZERO TOLERANCE FOR FABRICATION**: Never create fictitious laws, cases, or legal citations